hiromaily/go-crypto-wallet/README.md

 ## Note
+- This project is under refactoring (March, 2021)
 - [Basic Attention Token](https://basicattentiontoken.org/) will be coming after XRP.
 - [Ethereum Classic](https://ethereumclassic.org/) will be coming after Basic Attention Token.